Psalms 119–104

 Parallels

-- Psalm 119:104 (verbal): Explicitly links understanding to God's precepts ('Through your precepts I get understanding'), echoing verse 99's causal claim that the testimonies are the psalmist's source of insight.
+- Psalm 119:104 (verbal): Explicitly links God’s precepts/testimonies to gaining understanding (‘Through your precepts I get understanding’), echoing the idea that meditation on testimony produces wisdom.

 Alternative generated candidates